bajamircea/bajamircea.github.io/_posts/2021-06-26-bikeshedding.markdown

 decision is ask for more information and continue at the next meeting.

-The point he's trying to make is that the committee should have spend most of it's energy on the large contract for the atomic reactor, but people struggle with complex issues and large amounts of money, spending disproportionate amounts of time on issues that are trivial in comparison, but not necessarily in absolute terms, eventually very small costs will be recognised as trivial by
+The point he's trying to make is that the committee should have spend most of its energy on the large contract for the atomic reactor, but people struggle with complex issues and large amounts of money, spending disproportionate amounts of time on issues that are trivial in comparison, but not necessarily in absolute terms, eventually very small costs will be recognised as trivial by